- Detail the steps involved in the digestive system processes

 - No food is absorbed until the small intestine.

 The final step in digestion is the elimination of undigested food content and waste products.
 The undigested food material enters the colon, where most of the water is reabsorbed.
 Recall that the colon is also home to the microflora called “intestinal flora” that aid in the digestion process.
 The semi-solid waste is moved through the colon by peristaltic movements of the muscle and is stored in the rectum.
 As the rectum expands in response to storage of fecal matter, it triggers the neural signals required to set up the urge to eliminate.
 The solid waste is eliminated through the anus using peristaltic movements of the rectum.

 Common Problems with Elimination

 Emesis, or vomiting, is elimination of food by forceful expulsion through the mouth.
-It is often in response to an irritant that affects the digestive tract, including, but not limited to, viruses, bacteria, emotions, trauma, and food poisoning.
+It is often in response to an irritant that affects the digestive tract, including but not limited to viruses, bacteria, emotions, sights, and food poisoning.
 This forceful expulsion of the food is due to the strong contractions produced by the stomach muscles.
 The process of emesis is regulated by the medulla.